1itvinka/anastasiya.dev/content/blog/functions/index.md

 #### 6. Use descriptive names

 The smaller and more focused the function is, the easier it is to choose a descriptive name.
 Don't be afraid to make the name long.
 A long descriptive name is better than a short name that requires a long descriptive comment.

+<section class="separator"><em></em><em></em><em></em></section>

+This article is a part of the series [My Principles For Writing Clean JavaScript Code](https://anastasiya.dev/clean-js-code/).

+In many examples above, I use the code from [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript).
+It’s a fantastic resource for learning how to write clean code in JavaScript — highly recommended!

+My website is not a standard blog — it's a [digital garden](https://anastasiya.dev/why-digital-garden/), and I constantly add, move around, and remove stuff.
+So please feel free to join the conversation.
+All the content is on [github](https://github.com/1itvinka/anastasiya.dev/tree/master/content/blog).
+Or it might be easier to [discuss it on Twitter](https://mobile.twitter.com/search?q=https://anastasiya.dev/functions/).